 and a is recruits-per-spawner at low productivity.
 Maximum likelihood estimates of SREP values (and 95% CIs) were derived from the watershed-area model adapted from Parken et al. (2006), that included hierarchical structure in the underlying meta-analysis accounting for similarities in productivity among ocean-type and stream-type fish Liermann et al. (2010) (Table 4.2).

 Ricker a values were approximated for WCVI Chinook from a life-stage model that partitioned survival across freshwater and marine life-stages for ocean-type Chinook based on empirical data and expert opinion.
 Life-stage specific survival rates were then combined to derive an overall survival from spawners to recruitment (W. Luedke pers. comm.
 DFO South Coast Stock Assessment).
-Despite the relatively large uncertainties in the life-stage specific survival rates, this approach provides an approximation for productivity that is more realistic than the high estimate previously derived from the watershed-area model (Parken et al. 2006), (>7 recruits/spawner).
+Despite the relatively large uncertainties in the life-stage specific survival rates, this approach provides an approximation for productivity that is more realistic than the high estimate previously derived from the watershed-area model and reported for many other ocean-type Chinook stocks (Parken et al. 2006), (>7 recruits/spawner).
 From the life-stage model, mean log(a) was estimated at ~ 1 (~a=2.72 recruits/spawner), with standard errors (1.96 SDs) +/- 0.5 (a ranging from 1.6 to 4.5), representing relatively large uncertainty in productivity.

 Our approach to estimating SMSY (and Sgen) differed from that of Parken et al. (2006), because we derived productivity independently from the life-stage specific models, whereas Parken et al. (2006) estimated both SMSY and SREP from the watershed-area model thereby inferring mean estimates of productivity, a.
 Those estimates of productivity which were deemed unrealistically high for WCVI Chinook, necessitating the life-stage modelling approach.